Disentangled Sequence to Sequence Learning for Compositional Generalization: Experiments: Machine Translation

 We compared our model to a \textsc{Transformer} translation model following the same setting and configuration of \citet{li-etal-2021-compositional}.
 Again, we experimented with sinusoidal (absolute) and relative position embeddings.
-We adopted the encoder-decoder architecture variant of our approach as the encoder-only architecture performed poorly possibly due to the complexity of the machine translation task.
+We adopted the encoder-decoder architecture variant of our approach (i.e., \textsc{Dangle-encdec}), as the encoder-only architecture performed poorly possibly due to the complexity of the machine translation task.
 The number of parameters was kept approximately identical to the \textsc{Transformer} baseline for a fair comparison.
 All models were implemented using fairseq \cite{ott2019fairseq}.
 More modeling details are provided in the Appendix.

-\subsubsection{Results}
+\subsection{Results}

-As shown in Table~\ref{table:results}, \textsc{+Dangle} improves over the base \textsc{Transformer} model by~0.9 BLEU points when relative position embeddings are taken into account.
-In addition to BLUE, \citet{li-etal-2021-compositional} evaluate compositional generalization using novel compound translation error rate which is computed over instances and aggregated over contexts. +\textsc{Dangle} variants significantly reduce novel compound translation errors both across instances and on aggregate by as much as 10 absolute accuracy points (see third column in Table~\ref{table:results}).
-Across metrics, our results show that \textsc{+Dangle} variants handle compositional generalization better than the vanilla \textsc{Transformer} model.
+As shown in Table~\ref{table:results}, \textsc{+Dangle-encdec} improves over the base \textsc{Transformer} model by~1.2 BLEU points when relative position embeddings are taken into account.
+In addition to BLUE, \citet{li-etal-2021-compositional} evaluate compositional generalization using novel compound translation error rate which is computed over instances and aggregated over contexts. +\textsc{Dangle-encdec} variants significantly reduce novel compound translation errors both across instances and on aggregate by as much as 10 absolute accuracy points (see first two column in Table~\ref{table:results}).
+Across metrics, our results show that \textsc{+Dangle-encdec} variants handle compositional generalization better than the vanilla. \textsc{Transformer} model.